 Why is the NIJ Important?

-Most of the most successful ballistic protection companies have achieved success, in part, because they were able to get their body armor approved by the federal government.
+Most of the most successful ballistic protection companies have achieved success, in part, because they could get their body armor approved by the federal government.

-The NIJ is used worldwide along with the NATO STANAG international standards to rate body armor capabilities.
+We use the NIJ worldwide along with the NATO STANAG international standards to rate body armor capabilities.

 The NIJ 0101.06 Body Armor Protection Standards are set for a reason; ballistic protection is a life or death situation.
 Some competitors might see this in a negative light, but we don’t put these facts out because of hate.